jkidd252/QuantumComputing_2025/README.md

 This directory contains all the code produced by group 5 for the Quantum Computing Project.

-Code is written in an OOP style and operations are executed by running files whose name starts with 'main_', these include:
+Code is written in an OOP style and (most) operations are executed by running files whose name starts with 'main_', these include:
 > main_GroverType_comparision.py

 This runs sparse and normal versions of the gate and target based grovers algorithm, this file produces an image 'time_vs_qubit.png' which is shown in Figure 16 in the report.